GabrielCruz45/react/my-react-app/DEVLOG.md

 Sunday December 7, 2025
     There are three main ways to style a React application (without using an external framework; e.g. Tailwind CSS, etc.)
-        1. External
+        1. External -> great for global styles and/of small projects
-        2. Module
+        2. Module -> preferred for individual components with unique stylings
-        3. Inline
+        3. Inline -> best for small components with minimal styling

     External -> using a "standard" .css file